Stuart woman charged with 4 counts of attempted murder after hit-and-run

 According to Stuart police, the driver, identified as Beatrice Bijoux, fled the scene before officers could arrive.

-Based on the investigation and interviews, Stuart police detectives believe Bijoux intentionally struck the pedestrians.
+Based on the investigation and interviews, detectives believe Bijoux intentionally struck the pedestrians.

 One of the pedestrians was flown to Lawnwood Regional Medical Center for treatment.
-The other three pedestrians sustained minor injuries and were not transported from the scene, officials said.
+The other three pedestrians suffered minor injuries and were not transported from the scene, officials said.

 Scripps Only Content 2022